GoogleContainerTools/kaniko/docs/design_proposals/filesystem-resolution-proposal-01.md

 This search space is currently managed in an inconsistent and somewhat ad-hoc way; code that manages the various search dimensions is spread out and duplicated.
-There are also a number of poorly handled edge cases which continue to cause bugs.
+There are also a number of edge cases which continue to cause bugs.

 The search space dimensions cannot be reduced or substituted.